Jewelry Nomenclature: Gem Rings

 While many types of rings are available today, gem cutters will likely encounter only a handful of types on a regular basis.
 Familiarize yourself with these gem rings and their settings.
 You'll then be better able to visualize them when reading a description or identify them in pictures without descriptions.

 Usually simple in style, a solitaire ring features a single large stone, typically bezel or prong mounted.
 Of course, solitaire gem rings with ornate bands and designs can be encountered.
-A diamond engagement ring is the most common type of solitaire.
-You can also find solitaire rings with other gemstones, including sapphires, emeralds, and tanzanite.
+Diamond engagement rings are commonly solitaires.
+You can also find solitaire rings with other gemstones, including sapphires, emeralds, and tanzanites.

 As the name implies, pinky fingers sport pinky rings.
 These rings appeal to both men and women because of their versatility.
 However, the designs differ significantly.
 On the one hand, men's pinky rings typically feature more metal with smaller gemstones, if any.
 On the other, women's pinky rings typically resemble gem rings worn on other fingers, though on a smaller scale.
 Alternatively, they may be all-metal rings with an attractive design.

 These popular gem rings are worn to commemorate high school or college graduations.
 Usually, class rings feature a stone in the center, the school name around the stone, and designs engraved on either side.
 Designs may touch topics such as graduation years, majors, and activities.
-Based on wearers’ preferences, class rings can be made of precious metals and real gems or less expensive metals and simulated stones.
+Based on wearers' preferences, jewelers can make class rings of precious metals and real gems or less expensive metals and simulated stones.